Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

   0419

 26. Update the Upsert.cshtml and ProductRepository file

+ 0422

+27. Update the index.cstml file for displaying images on fromt page